kyma-project/busola/service-catalog-ui/README.md

 ## Overview

-This is the application responsible for serving most of the views for the Busola.
+This is the application responsible for serving most of the views for Busola.
 It's based on the [ReactJS](https://reactjs.org/) library.

 ## Installation

-To install Service-Catalog-UI together with the Busola, run the `npm run bootstrap:ci` command in the root directory.
+To install Service-Catalog-UI together with Busola, run the `npm run bootstrap:ci` command in the root directory.

 You can also install dependencies just for this app via the `npm ci` command.

 ## Usage

-Run the `npm start` command in the root folder (../) to start Core along with other apps (which forms the Busola altogether).
+Run the `npm start` command in the root folder (../) to start Core along with other apps (which forms Busola altogether).

 You can also start this app individually by performing `npm start` command.
 The app will be available at the [http://localhost:8000](http://localhost:8000) address.